Academic roles

 Advisory roles and public engagement

-Eugenia reviews and advises for various national and international forums and policy groups, like the UNESCO, the NWO, TU Wien Academic Press, and the Czech Science Foundation (GACR).
+Eugenia reviews and advises for various national and international journals, forums and policy groups, like the UNESCO, the NWO, TU Wien Academic Press, and the Czech Science Foundation (GACR).

 Public speaking / expertise